Dan Wesson History:

 Overall Impression –

 Usually, my preference is for all steel guns, as the extra weight can be helpful in soaking up felt recoil.
 At 6ft 2in and 225 lbs., I don’t mind the extra ounces that I have to lug around to carry something that I am comfortable and confident in using if I am called upon.
-That said, the Guardian in .38 Super is hands down one of the more pleasant pistols I have ever shot.
+That said, the Guardian in 38 Super Ammo (buy 38 Super there) is hands down one of the more pleasant pistols I have ever shot.

 It is also accurate and reliable, and I have no reservations about my wife carrying it as her primary defensive arm.
 Usually higher end 1911s are made to tighter tolerances and require significant break-in time before they are reliable enough for people to bet their lives on them.
 The Dan Wesson Guardian apparently does not, as at the time of this writing it has over 300 rounds downrange with zero failures.

-For a company founded to produce quality double action revolvers, Dan Wesson has definitely hit one out of the park with the Guardian 1911.
-An attractive, reliable and accurate 1911 pistol that has power comparable to a .45 ACP with the recoil and capacity of 9mm, the Guardian in .38 Super is an outstanding example of the quality that is leaving the Dan Wesson factory these days.
+For a company founded to produce quality double action revolvers, Dan Wesson has definitely hit one out of the park with the Guardian 1911. (that link goes to Brownells, who had them in stock last we checked) An attractive, reliable and accurate 1911 pistol that has power comparable to a .45 ACP with the recoil and capacity of 9mm, the Guardian in .38 Super is an outstanding example of the quality that is leaving the Dan Wesson factory these days.
 Now if I could just get them to start using ambi-safeties.